hezhao/fuelbox-mp3/README.md

 =====
 * When using LiPo battery, there is a large inrust current.
 A 30Ω current limiting resistor is placed in serial with reed switch
 * R = U / Switching Current = 7.4V / 0.25A = 29.6Ω; For absolute safety, use R = 8.2V / 0.25A = 32.8Ω since fully charged LiPo battery can reach 4.2V
+* TPA2005D1 amp produces a short bust sound if triggered by the arduino digital pin, so instead it is directly powered by VCC and digital pin 9 shutsdown amp after audio finishes

 TODO
 ====